james-a-rob/ayrton/README.md

 ```

-With ayrton this becomes simply:
+✔️ With ayrton this becomes:

 ```
 send sms from "+528273" to "+928757" with message "hey from ayrton"
 ```

+Use one of the many [built in automation steps](built-in-steps.md) (known in Ayrton as a "step") like the SMS example above or build your own in TypeScript or JavaScript.

 ## Features